jwd83/VCR/README.md

 * Autoplay your collection of audio and video files where supported by your browser.
 * Download shared files remotely.
+* Next and Previous buttons while in watch or listen mode
+* Precache next file to speed up track switching in listen mode (pre-caching starts after 10s on a listen page)

 ## TODO

 ### Switch to https from http.
 Lets encrypt or self signed

-### Next / Previous buttons

-Now that autoplay is working add next and previous button

-### Audio/Audio Book

-Pre-cache next track when listening to current one

 ### Schedule video reencodes